ninhtqse/bruno/README.md

 Limit | integer | Limit of resources to return
 Page | integer | For use with limit
 Filter_groups | array | Array of filter groups.
 See below for syntax.
+Fields | array | Get the fields according to the parameters passed.
+Skip | integer | The starting position is in the database Take | integer | Number of records taken

 ### Implementation